Chelagat Mutai: Return to Politics

-Return to power and further trouble
+Further troubles

 Her victory did not settle well with the Moi administration as she was still considered a rebel.
-Besides, she maintained her criticism of government and was vocal about the government's inadequate response during the 1980 famine.
+She maintained her criticism of the government and was vocal about the government's inadequate response during the 1980 famine.

-Soon, she became a target of the machinations of those close to power.
-In September 1981 she received some confidential information that she was going to be arrested following mileage claims from Parliament which they said she had inflated.
+It was not long before she got into trouble.
+In September 1981 she received some confidential information that she was going to be arrested following accusations of inflated mileage claims from Parliament for her car.
+She was not alone, several other MPs were under investigation but those perceived to be anti-government, were targeted.
 On September 19, 1981, Nakuru North MP Koigi wa Wamwere and Kitutu East MP Abuya Abuya and Wundanyi MP Mashengu Mwachofi demanded to know in Parliament why they were under investigation by the police.

 They informed the House that Chelagat Mutai and Nyando MP Onyango Midika, Bungoma South MP Lawrence Sifuna and Lurambi South MP, Wasike Ndombi were all under investigation.

+All of them were outspoken critics of the Government.
 The following day she presented herself to the police who took statements from her and bonded her to appear in court.
 On September 21, 1981, was charged with 48 counts of making false mileage claims amounting to Sh.
 69,345.

 She denied the charges before Chief Magistrate Fidahussein E. Abdullah and was released on a Sh.
 50,000 bond.
 The hearing was fixed for November 16, 1981.
 The prosecution was led by Deputy Public Prosecutor Sharad Rao while her defense was led by lawyer Kirumba Mwaura.

 But she knew full well that she was going to be jailed, and it did not matter whether the claims were true or not.
 Remembering the harrowing experiences she had had in her last stint in jail, she did not want to take chances and opted for self-imposed exile.
-She quietly took a bus and travelled incognito southwards towards the border with Tanzania.
+She quietly took a bus and traveled incognito southwards towards the border with Tanzania.
 She arrived at the Namanga border post and crossed into Tanzania ending up in Dar es Salaam.
 On arrival, she reported to authorities in Dar that she had fled Kenya.

 On October 19, 1981, a warrant of arrest was issued by Chief Magistrate Mr. Fidahussein Abdullah after she failed to appear in Court.
 Several questions were asked in Parliament about her disappearance with many fearing that she may have been abducted or even killed.
-However, on October 29, 1981 the Minister for Internal Security G.G.
+However, on October 29, 1981, the Minister for Internal Security G.G.
 Kariuki announced in Parliament that Mutai had fled the country to Tanzania.

 After she had stayed away from Parliament for eight consecutive sittings, Speaker Fred Mati declared her seat vacant.
 In the by-election to replace her, her uncle William Morogo Saina was barred by the ruling party Kanu from contesting and this gave a chance to the eventual winner Nicanor Kimurgor Sirma.